 How to reach the Angel Place?

-It is definitely a marvelous piece of art in Sydney CBD and must be on your list of things to see in Sydney.
+Forgotten Songs art installation is definitely a marvelous piece of art in Sydney CBD and must be on your list of things to see in Sydney.
 It is also one of the free things to do in Sydney as well.